ethanokamura/perfectline/src/content/javascript-101/imports.md

 Combines all your JavaScript files into a bundle that can be used by the browser

 To do this efficiently, you'll need a tool called a module bundler (`vite` or `webpack`).
-If the JavaScript is too heavy, it can effect performance leading to slower page loading.
+If the JavaScript is too heavy, it can affect performance leading to slower page loading.

 You can always split the bundles into multiple files and export them as **dynamic imports** to only import the code as needed.